simon-anthony/sqldev_krb/README.md

     </kbd>
 </p>

-In this example, we specify a later Java home in order that the -f options can be used to fetch the seed used for the principal from the KDC.
+In this example, we specify a later Java home in order that the **-f** option can be used to fetch the seed used for the principal from the KDC.

 <p align="center" spacing="10">
     <kbd>